-Recent Accounting Pronouncements
+Accounting Pronouncements Recently Adopted

 From time to time, new accounting pronouncements are issued by the Financial Accounting Standards Board (the "FASB") or other standard setting bodies and adopted by the Company as of the specified effective date.
-Unless otherwise discussed, the impact of recently issued standards that are not yet effective will not have a material impact on the Company's condensed consolidated financial statements upon adoption.
 Under the Jumpstart Our Business Startups Act of 2012, as amended (the "JOBS Act"), the Company meets the definition of an emerging growth company and has elected the extended transition period for complying with new or revised accounting standards pursuant to Section 107(b) of the JOBS Act.

-In June 2016, the FASB issued Accounting Standard Update ("ASU") No. 2016-13, Financial Instruments - Credit Losses (Topic 326):

-Measurement of Credit Losses on Financial Instruments.
+In June 2016, the FASB issued Accounting Standard Update ("ASU") No. 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
 ASU 2016-13 amended the guidance on reporting credit losses for assets held at amortized cost basis and available-for-sale debt securities.
-For available-for-sale debt securities, credit losses will be presented as an allowance rather than as a write-down.
-In April 2019, the FASB issued ASU No. 2019-04, Codification Improvements to Topic 326, Financial Instruments-Credit Losses, Topic 815,

-Derivatives and Hedging, and Topic 825, Financial Instruments, to increase awareness of the amendments and to expedite improvements to Topic 326.
-In May 2019, the FASB issued ASU No. 2019-05, Financial Instruments-Credit Losses, Topic 326, which provided companies an option to irrevocably elect the fair value option for certain financial assets previously measured at amortized cost basis.
-These ASUs do not change the core principle of the guidance in ASU 2016-13; instead, these amendments are intended to clarify and improve operability of certain topics.
-In November 2019, the FASB issued ASU No. 2019-10, Financial Instruments-Credit Losses (Topic 326), Derivatives and Hedging (Topic 815), and Leases (Topic 842): Effective Dates and ASU No. 2019-11, Codification Improvements to Topic 326, Financial Instruments-Credit Losses, which defer the effective date of the new credit loss standard.
-ASU 2016-13 and its related amendments are effective for the Company's fiscal year beginning after December 15, 2022 and early adoption is permitted.
-The Company is currently assessing when it will adopt ASU 2016-13 and the impact that adoption will have on its condensed consolidated financial statements and related disclosures.
+For available-for-sale debt securities, credit losses will be presented as an allowance rather than as a writedown.
+In November 2019, the FASB issued ASU No. 2019-10, Financial Instruments-Credit Losses (Topic 326), Derivatives and Hedging (Topic 815), and Leases (Topic 842): Effective Dates and ASU No. 2019-11, Codification Improvements to Topic 326, Financial Instruments-Credit Losses, which defers the effective date of ASU 2016-13 for smaller report companies.
+ASU 2016-13 is effective for the Company's fiscal year beginning January 1, 2023.
+The adoption of ASU 2016-13 did not have a material impact on the Company's condensed consolidated financial statements and related disclosures.